muriloux/typeorm-jwt/README.md

-# Awesome Project Build with TypeORM
+# Simple JWT authentication API test with TypeORM

 Steps to run this project: